Continuing Education for Addiction Counselors

 High-quality education costs money.
 But there are different ways of paying for that training.
 The funding doesn’t always have to come right out of your pocket.

 Organizations like NAADAC and SAMHSA (Substance Abuse and Mental Health Services Administration), as well as their state-level equivalents, provide some addiction counseling training completely free of charge.
-This sort of subsidized training is seen as a public benefit.
+This type of subsidized training is considered a public benefit.
 It may be covered by grants and other charitable funding.

 You might also be able to get free continuing education from or through your employer.
 In many states, large employers can get certified as approved training providers themselves.
 In-house education seminars you get paid to attend can count for renewal requirements.

 But almost all addiction counselors end up paying for at least some of their own CE.
-That may be in the form of conference registration and attendance, college tuition costs, or just direct payment to commercial CE providers.
+That may take the form of conference registration and attendance, college tuition costs, or direct payment to commercial CE providers.

 Many of the larger providers take some of the complication out of calculating all these costs and paying on a class-by-class basis by offering subscription plans.
 With these, you just cut a check once a year for a fixed amount.
 Then you can pick from a menu of the available classes whenever you need them.